Seoul off the beaten path: 10 places to skip the crowds

 Mullae Art Village

-Once a bustling factory, this area saw its workers move away and was taken over by young artists and small ironworks that transformed it into the art village that it is today.
+Once a bustling factory, this area saw its workers move away and was taken over by young artists and small ironworks that transformed it into the art village it is today.

 How to get there